mozzan/Jetty6-FIN_WAIT2-Bug/README.md

 FIN_WAIT2 state.
 Therefore, after a period of time, jetty will result in crash with too many files exceptions.

 This project only contains the test.
-However, people who want to solve this problem can upgrade jetty to 7.6, which seems to have fixed this issue.
+However, people who want to solve this problem can upgrade jetty to 7.6, which has fixed this issue.

 Test Usage :